The premise of this article's headline is nonsense, sure, but it isn't clickbait—I promise.

 Not everyone benefits from a dedicated to-do list app—some of the most productive people I know prefer sticky notes, email inboxes, or even spreadsheets.
 I think that's great, so long as you have some place to record the things you need to do.

 I think that Todoist, shown above, is a great to-do list app for most people.
 It's easy to use but also offers a lot of features.
 It can also be installed on basically any device you can imagine, meaning your to-do list is always available.
-It allows you to assign due dates to tasks, sort tasks by project, or even view a project using a Kanban board.
+It allows you to assign due dates to tasks, organize tasks by project, or even view a project using a Kanban board.
 You don't have to worry about those features if you don't want to, though, which is why I think it's a great starting point for someone who needs a to-do list.

 Todoist also integrates with Zapier, which means you can automatically create tasks in Todoist whenever something happens in one of your favorite apps.
 Check out some ideas for automating Todoist with Zapier, or get started with one of these templates.